If you are a practising social worker, you will need a valid Practising Certificate which you must renew each year.

 - Your email address that we sent the renewal information to

-- Your credit card or your internet banking log-in & password
+- Your credit card or your internet banking details.

 Do I need a Practising Certificate?